thiborose/thiborose/README.md

 I then expanded my expertise to the development of multi-channel chatbots (text, voice, DTMF) for contact centers.
 This work involved training and fine-tuning Automatic Speech Recognition (ASR) and Natural Language Understanding (NLU) models, as well as designing complex conversational architectures.

-As the LLM hype arose, I started working with Microsoft on the _Dynamics 365 Contact Center_ application.
+As the collective interest for LLM arose in the industry, I started working with Microsoft on the _Dynamics 365 Contact Center_ application.
 My role focuses on leveraging LLM capabilities to build features that enhance customer service efficiency by empowering agents with AI-driven tools.

 _(My commits related to work are not visible on this github account)_.